 Subject access requests

-All individuals who are the subject of personal data held by Phototronics Scholastic are entitled to:
+All individuals who are the subject of personal data held by Phototronics Ltd are entitled to:

 If an individual contacts the company requesting this information, this is called a subject access request.